 We have developed a special relationship with our phones.
 While they are indispensable tools in our hands, they carry sensitive and personal information that is potentially dangerous in the hands of others.
 Due to the personal nature of our phones, police are typically not authorized to conduct a cell phone search without a warrant.

-If the police ask to search your phone without a warrant, you have the right to say no. But how far does that right extend?
+If the police ask to search your phone without a warrant, you have the right to say no. If you provide consent then police don’t need other grounds.

-Police Can Search Your Phone During an Arrest
+Police Can Search Your Phone During an Arrest?
+Search Incident to Arrest?

 - The arrest must be lawful